Environment-Agency-Gov/saco-core/docs/data.rst

     EFIs are calculated as per WRGIS.
 This is consistent with the CAMS ledgers at the 95th flow percentile, but some (typically small) divergence is possible at higher flow percentiles.
-The calculations in the CAMS ledgers use additional data that are not as readily available at the waterbody scale.
+The calculations in the CAMS ledgers use additional data that are not yet readily available at the waterbody scale.
 However, work is underway to harmonise the WRGIS/SACO method of EFI calculation with the CAMS ledger method for full consistency above the 95th percentile.